lxjk/ToolExample/README.md

 	- This repo also supports older versions, just download/clone the [branch](https://github.com/ScottKirvan/ToolExample/branches) you need.
 - Microsoft Visual Studio 2022
 	- Epic still recommends the 2019 version, but I'm using 2022 - get the free-to-use [Community version here](https://visualstudio.microsoft.com/vs/community/).
+	- This repo supports older versions, just clone the branch you need.
+- Microsoft Visual Studio 2019
+	- the 2022 version works as well, but you have to explicitly tell unreal engine to use 2022 (`Edit -> Editor Preferences... -> Source Code -> Source Code Editor`).

 ## Getting Started With Local Development
 Clone or download this repo.
 If you have Unreal and Visual Studio properly installed, double clicking the `uproject` file should launch Unreal, which will recognize it as a code project and build everything automatically.